Deborah Dana, LCSW, LICSW

 Speaker Disclosures:

-Financial: Lambers Fisher has employment relationships with Christian Heart Counseling.
+Financial: Lambers Fisher maintains a private practice and has an employment relationship with Christian Heart Counseling.
 He is an adjunct instructor at Crown College.
-Mr. Fisher receives a speaking honorarium, book royalties, recording royalties, and a consulting fee from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+Lambers Fisher receives a speaking honorarium, book royalties, recording royalties, and a consulting fee from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Courtney Rolfe, MA, LCPC